Irby Curry: Posthumous honors

 For many years after Curry's death, Vanderbilt's football coach Dan McGugin had three photographs displayed over his desk.
 The three pictures were of Abraham Lincoln, Robert E. Lee and Curry.
 When McGugin took the Vanderbilt team on the road against Texas in 1921, he took the team to Curry's grave in Marlin, Texas before the game.
 Before the team ran onto the field against Texas, McGugin told them: "They are betting Texas will beat you 20 to 0, they say you are a bunch of cowards.
 'Rabbit' Curry, whose father is sitting here with you, is looking down on you from his Eternal Home."
 Vanderbilt won the game 20–0.

 In 1930, a newspaper account reported on the special place that Curry maintained in McGugin's memory:

 Uncle Dan may have had better players than Curry, but the Rabbit somehow wound himself more closely into the affections of the old master than any other Black and Gold athlete.
 It was one of those reciprocal admirations of a big man for a little man.
 Dan, husky old-time guard of a generation ago, marveled at the ball-carrying ability of the 130-pound Curry, and Curry had nothing but worship for the famous coach.

 In 1922, after Vanderbilt moved into its new football stadium Dudley Field, now known as Vanderbilt Stadium, the old football ground at the corner of West End Avenue and 21st Avenue South in Nashville (Old Dudley Field), was renamed Curry Field in honor of Curry.
 An open space called "Curry Field" still exists on the site on the Vanderbilt University campus.

+Selected to the Tennessee Sports Hall of Fame in 1966.
+Selected to the Vanderbilt Athletic Hall of Fame on December 17th, 2025.